 - They will thoroughly inspect your rug before cleaning it.

-This lets the cleaner make sure the rug is handmade, from where it originated and its fiber content.
-This also allows the cleaner to see if there are any fading, wear, tear, chemical residue from previous cleanings, and other issues before starting.
+This lets the cleaner make sure the rug is handmade, from where it originated, and its fiber content.
+This also allows the professionals to see if there is any fading, wear, tear, chemical residue from previous cleanings, and other issues before starting.

-- The cleaner will test the rug to make sure its colors don’t run.
+- The professional will test the rug to make sure its colors don’t run.

-This makes sure that all dirt and dust that hasn’t yet ground in to the rug is removed prior to cleaning.
-The rug should be dusted again after the rug has been cleaned and has dried.
+This makes sure that all dirt and dust that hasn’t yet ground into the rug is removed prior to cleaning.
+The rug should be dusted again after it has been cleaned and has dried.

-- The cleaner then washes the rug with flowing water.
+- The professional then washes the rug with flowing water.